Classification & Compensation

 Review by Human Resources

 At times, the duties and responsibilities described in the position description do not support the classification or level of position that has been requested.
-In this case, the Compensation and Classification Analyst discusses the appropriate classification with the requesting department.
-After this consultation, the analyst will classify the position based on the duties and responsibilities in the final position description.
+In this case, the HR consultant will discuss a more appropriate classification with the requesting department.
+After this consultation, the HR consultant will classify the position based on the duties and responsibilities in the final position description.
 HR will advise the requesting department by email of the approved classification.
-HR reclassifies vacant Staff and Administration positions within 15 business days.
-HR reclassifies filled Staff and Administration positions within thirty (30) calendar days from the date of receipt.
-If significant revisions of the position description are required, the service level dates may need to be extended to accommodate for the additional changes and analysis.

 Pay Changes Associated with Reclassifications

-When a classification change results in a promotion (a move to a classification in a higher pay band), a salary increase may accompany the action.
-The amount of such an increase is limited by delegated pay authority.
-Salary changes associated with classification changes are effected after HR notifies a department of approval.
-Pay changes due to reclassifications are not retroactive.
-See Retroactive Salary Increase Guidelines for full details.
+When a classification change results in a promotion (a move to a classification in a higher pay band), a salary increase to within the hiring range associated with the new classification customarily accompanies the action.
 Refer to Determining Appropriate Salary Levels for more information on the factors to consider when determining the appropriate salary increase associated with a reclassification.
+The Delegated Salary Authority limits the amount of such an increase.
+The HR Consultant will review the requested salary and, if deemed appropriate based on current internal/external equity and Delegated Salary Authority, will approve the final salary.